-Electricity Garden is a large-scale ceramic piece mounted on one of the walls at HaSharon Garden (also known as Electricity Garden).
-The garden is located in south Tel Aviv, and is known as an unmarked border between some of the poorest neighborhoods in Tel Aviv and the wealthy Rothschild Boulevard.
+Electricity Garden is a large-scale ceramic piece mounted on one of the walls at HaHashmal Garden (The literal meaning of "Electricity Garden" in Hebrew).
+The garden is located in Tel Aviv, and is known as an unmarked border between some of the poorest neighborhoods in the city and the wealthy Rothschild Boulevard.

-The installation Ethiopian Curtain of the Ark features a one-to-one model of the Ark of the Covenant wrapped in an Ethiopian traditional cover and a complementary video.
+Ethiopian Curtain of the Ark features a model of the Ark of the Covenant wrapped in an Ethiopian embroidered fabric, and a complementary video.
 The project revolves around the Ethiopian version of the biblical encounter between the Queen of Sheba and King Solomon, as it was told in Kebra Nagast—an epic Ethiopian story.